Thodari

 Thodari was released theatrically on 22 September 2016.
-It was later dubbed into Hindi as Express Khiladi in 2018.
+An action mobile video game, Thodari Official Game, based on the film was released by Mobi2Fun as a tie-in with the film.

 Plot

-In New Delhi Railway Station, Poochiyappan is a railway catering company server who is on duty on the New Delhi-Chennai Express.
-He is working with his team member and best friend Vairam under his supervisor Chandrakanth.
+At New Delhi Railway Station, Poochiyappan is a railway catering company server on duty on the New Delhi-Chennai Express.
+He works with his team member and best friend, Vairam, under his supervisor, Chandrakanth.